 - Lone Cone Hike

 You may be thinking to yourself that you have no interest in getting exercise on your family vacation!
 But it is honestly one of my favourite things to do in Tofino and I look forward to it every year.
 Take a family bike ride along the multi-use path connecting the hotels and resorts to the village of Tofino.
 It is an easy and beautiful ride for the whole family.
 We either rent bikes from Pacific Sands Resort or we bring our own with us.
 We like to bike from Pacific Sands Resort to get ice cream at Chocolate Tofino which is a short bike ride away.

-Running along Tofino’s Multi-Use Path is another one of my favourite things to do in Tofino.
-This 6km path runs alongside Pacific Rim Highway beginning at the tourism centre and goes all the way into the town of Tofino.
+Running along Tofino’s Multi-Use Path is another one of my favorite things to do in Tofino.
+This 6km path runs alongside Pacific Rim Highway, beginning at the tourism center and goes all the way into the town of Tofino.
 The path is designed for a variety of uses including biking, walking and skateboarding.
 Don’t be surprised to see lots of bikers with surfboards heading to the beach!

-Beaches in Tofino are dog friendly so you can travel with your furry friends and get in some walks along the beach.
-Mornings are especially beautiful and quiet and a perfect time to take your pooch out for a beach walk to chase the birds.
+Beaches in Tofino are dog friendly, so you can travel with your furry friends and take some walks along the beach.
+Mornings are especially beautiful and quiet and a perfect time to take your pooch out on a leash for a beach walk.

 Tofino may have some gorgeous beaches and lush rainforest but nothing compares to the spectacular sunsets that are on display every evening.
 The sun setting on Cox Bay is definitely one of the best things to do in Tofino.
 You need to witness the flaming skies over this breathtaking landscape.